Home » Recipes » Roasts » Air Fryer Roast Pork Belly Recipe (Sio Bak or Siu Yuk) 气炸锅烧肉

 Poking the skin does not make it crispy by default.
 I’ve tried poking it in one attempt and left the skin to dry in the fridge overnight and it turned out ok but this method didn’t give me the light and crisp cracklings for the skin.
 I didn’t try the slow roast in oven and broil method, I just thought it’s a little too much work.
 And I like quick and fast recipes.

 Using salt and baking soda to rub the skin helps definitely.
-I’ve also done a recipe just using salt and some spices and the cracklings came out perfect.
-This I will share in a separate recipe.
+I’ve also done a recipe just using salt and some spices and the cracklings came out perfect, check out this roast pork with crispy crackling recipe.

 Drying the skin is important and I’ve left the marinated pork belly uncovered in the fridge for 36-48 hours in two separate attempts.
 The raw skin turned out slightly harder and very dry after being left for such long hours in the fridge.
 And that gives a beautiful crackling all the time, using the air fryer.